sric-language/sric/README.md

 # Sric Language

-A memory safe and compiled systems programming language.
+Sric programming language is a memory safe subset of C++.

 ## Features